AuthEceSoftEng/QualBoa/README.md

 You can cite QualBoa by citing the following publication:
 ```
 Themistoklis Diamantopoulos, Klearchos Thomopoulos, and Andreas L. Symeonidis.
 "QualBoa: Reusability-aware
 Recommendations of Source Code Components."
-To appear in Proceedings of the 13th Working Conference of
+In Proceedings of the 13th Working Conference of Mining
-Mining Software Repositories, MSR 2016.
+Software Repositories (MSR), pp. 488-491, 2016.
 ```

 The marked dataset and more info on this work can be found at: